QubitPi/knowledge-graph-spec/spec/Section 2 -- Data Structure.md

 - `0` `1` `2` `3` `4` `5` `6` `7` `8` `9`

-GraphQL Documents are full of named things: operations, fields, arguments, types, directives, fragments, and variables.
+Graphs are full of named things: operations, fields, arguments, types, directives, fragments, and variables.
 All names must follow the same grammatical form.

-Names in GraphQL are case-sensitive.
+Names in Graph are case-sensitive.
 That is to say `name`, `Name`, and `NAME` all refer to different names.
 Underscores are significant, which means `other_name` and `othername` are two different names.

 A {Name} must not be followed by a {NameContinue}.
 In other words, a {Name}
 token is always the longest possible valid sequence.
 The source characters {`a1`} cannot be interpreted as two tokens since {`a`} is followed by the {NameContinue} {`1`}.

-Note: Names in GraphQL are limited to the Latin <acronym>ASCII</acronym> subset of {SourceCharacter} in order to support interoperation with as many other systems as possible.
+Note: Names in Graph are limited to the Latin <acronym>ASCII</acronym> subset of {SourceCharacter} in order to support interoperation with as many other systems as possible.

 **Reserved Names**

-Any {Name} within a GraphQL type system must not start with two underscores {"\_\_"} unless it is part of the [introspection system](#sec-Introspection) as defined by this specification.
+Any {Name} within a Graph type system must not start with two underscores {"\_\_"} unless it is part of the [introspection system](#sec-Introspection) as defined by this specification.